ylelkes/R_wav/Problem Sets/Problem Set 1.md

 	* Install the HistData package and load Nightingale.
 Read about it [here](https://vincentarelbundock.github.io/Rdatasets/doc/HistData/Nightingale.html)
 	* How many people died of Wounds?
 How many people died of Disease?
 	* Create a piechart using the pie() command.
+You should have a slice for # of ppl dying of wounds, # of ppl dying of disease, # of ppl dying of other.
 Make sure to label all the slices.
 Give your graph a title.
 If you wish, change the colors.

 3. Loading data into R
 	* We didn't get to this in class, but loading data into R will be central to your life as a data analysist.